-The tables below set forth, by level, the Company's financial assets, liabilities and derivative instruments that were accounted for at fair value as of January 1, 2022 and of January 2, 2021.
+The tables below set forth, by level, the Company's financial assets that were accounted for at fair value as of December 30, 2023 and December 31, 2022.
 The tables do not include cash on hand and also do not include assets and liabilities that are measured at historical cost or any basis other than fair value.
 The carrying values for other current financial assets and liabilities, such as accounts receivable and accounts payable, approximate fair value due to the short maturity of such instruments.
 Long-term notes receivable approximate fair value because the Company charges its Retailers an interest rate and a significant portion of the notes have the Company's stock as collateral.